fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 * The part `use_git = FALSE` might be irritating, but it is needed, as _slidify_ would create otherwise a new git structure within the existing one (what is possible but would lead to far for now.)

+* Slidify then creates all required files and you are ready to go.

+* To create slides with Slidify no HTML knowledge is required, as everything is done via R [Markdown](https://en.wikipedia.org/wiki/Markdown).

+* Markdown is a lightweight markup language with plain text formatting that can be transformed into HTML (or other languages).